-Significant progress has been made to address unnecessary restrictions from the Bureau of Land Management, bringing federal management more inline with state management plans.
+Significant progress has been made to address unnecessary restrictions from the Bureau of Land Management, bringing federal management more in line with state management plans.
 It is clear efforts to draw attention to unintended consequences of the 2015 land use plans amendments are producing momentous benefits for Utah and other Western States.
 In the past year alone, Secretary Zinke and the Trump Administration have made great progress in addressing Greater Sage-grouse management.
 With the issuance of Secretarial Order 3353, the resulting review of the 2015 GRSG Management Plans, and issuance of new instruction memorandum, significant advances been made to protect Utah's Sage-grouse Management Plan.
+In May 2018, the BLM issued amendments to the 2015 plan amendments and corresponding draft environmental impact statements to align federal habitat conservation efforts with state wildlife management plans.